antiDigest/SignificantLocations/ReadMe.txt

 "python manage.py runserver"

-If this command give errors, one of the requirements for running the django application are missing.
+If this command gives errors, one of the requirements for running the django application are missing.

 Requirements (these can be installed in a virtual environment or on the whole system):
 1. python 2.7.9